GAURAV-DEEP01/Movies/README.md

 # Movies
-Personal project(warning! :pyramid of doom )
+Personal project (warning! : pyramid of doom ahead)

 I used two movie API's one from rapid API and the other one from Omdb website to understand how API's actually work